mjdrushton/atsim-potentials/docs/user_guide/combining_potentials.rst

 	:lines: 6-14

-From this it can be seen that the O-U interaction is relatively simple whilst the O-O interaction four distinct parts (also defined in eqn. :eq:`eq_morelon-oo`\ ), and when examined more closely it can be seen it matches the four range Buckingham form.
+From this it can be seen that the O-U interaction is relatively simple whilst the O-O interaction has four distinct parts (also defined in eqn. :eq:`eq_morelon-oo`\ ), and when examined more closely it can be seen it matches the four range Buckingham form.

-The polynomial terms, with their pre-supplied coefficients, can be replaced by using the ``spline()`` modifier with the ``buck4_spline``\ spline type.
+The polynomial terms, with their pre-supplied coefficients, can be replaced by using the ``spline()`` modifier with the ``buck4_spline`` spline type.
 This is now shown and can be downloaded as: :download:`morelon_buck4_spline.aspot <example_files/morelon_buck4_spline.aspot>`

 .. literalinclude:: example_files/morelon_buck4_spline.aspot
 	:lines: 6-13